Thomas-S-J/Thomas-S-J/README.md

 - ⚡ Fun fact: I'm a pokemon fan
 - :smiley: Have fun.
 > If debugging is the process of removing software bugs,
-> Programming must be the process of adding them.
+> Programming must be the process of putting them in.